Airlock as a Service Knowledge Base

 Description

 Check Response Actions.
-Translate Host Header must be enabled
+Ensure Translate Host Header is enabled.

-Without the correct Types and Version, Airlock WAF will display a generic SSL error that is hard to debug.
+If the certificate type/EKU is incorrect, Airlock Gateway shows a generic SSL error that is hard to debug.